 What a way to begin!

-The score sheet for this softball game is still in the possession of Wes Weddle.
+The score sheet for this softball game is still in the possession of Weddle.

-Timeless ball players were catcher William Day, pitcher Dean Eklund, first base Don Hicks, second base Harvey Case (Dale Young replaced Case at second base later in the game), third base Huffman Walker, shortstop Bob Steen, Weddle was placed in left field but manager Chuck Bua showed up late and placed himself in left field and moved Weddle to left center field, right center Ben Flucke, and right field Fred Stein.
+Timeless ball players were catcher William Day, pitcher Dean Eklund, first base Don Hicks, second base Harvey Case (Dale Young replaced Case at second base later in the game), third base Huffman Walker, shortstop Bob Steen, left fielder Weddle, team (Manager Chuck Bua showed up late and placed himself in left field and moved Weddle to left center field), right center Ben Flucke, and right field Fred Stein.

 Lee’s Summit players were Warren Dew, Denny Masters, Gerald Isenhower, Jim Turrentine, Richard Rowland, George Howard, Joe Smith, Clyde Johnson, Paul Underhill, Mike Hooper and Roger Welty.

 The Lee’s Summit team then played the North team and won.
 No score sheet is available for this game.
-Players for the North team were Brent Arant, Ed Barnes, C.N.
-Enderson, Vern Linscott, Roger Mast, Lloyd Roberts, Loris Roberts, Jerry Slack, Andrew Swearingin, Charlie Tucker and Harry Waterhouse.
-Abe Reddekopp managed the North team.
-The North Team’s third baseman was injured so Weddle filled in for him at third base.
+Abe Reddekopp managed the North Team and their players names were Brent Arant, Ed Barnes, CN Enderson, Vern Linscott, Roger Mast, Lloyd Robert, Lois Roberts, Jerry Slack, Andrew Swearengin, Charlie Tucker and Harry Waterhouse.
+After play began, The North Team’s third baseman was injured, so Weddle filled in for him.

 One day after a softball practice Isenhower, Bua and Weddle met.
 Isenhower suggested that Weddle be the president, he (Isenhower) be the vice president for rules & regulations and Bua be vice president for publicity.
 Later Jim Turentine was designated as secretary then moved to Florida.
 Bob Steen took over the secretary and treasures job.